DETAILED ACTION

 Claim 19.
 The teaching of Huh as modified by Plianos teaches the device according to claim 17, where Huh teaches, wherein the device is configured, while the vehicle is operated in the coasting mode, to:

-determine an exit driving progress point on the basis of the determined upcoming driving progress point; and end the coasting mode at the determined exit driving progress point (See Para.
+determine an exit driving progress point based on the determined upcoming driving progress point; and end the coasting mode at the determined exit driving progress point (See Para.
 [0083], “the apparatus 100 for controlling the coasting operation in the hybrid vehicle terminates the coasting operation control when the time point, at which the subject vehicle reaches the target vehicle speed, comes”).

 Claim 20.
 The teaching of Huh as modified by Plianos teaches the device according to claim 19, where Huh teaches, wherein the device is further configured to determine an exit driving progress point which is before the determined upcoming driving progress point (See Para.
 [0077], [0081], [0016], “terminates the coasting operation control mode when the subject vehicle arrives at the point at which the subject vehicle reaches the target vehicle speed”).